-The Korey Stringer Institute uses the University of Connecticut laboratories within the Department of Kinesiology primarilyfor research involving thermal stress, hydration, and elite athlete performance.
-KSI also performs field research at various sites around the United States.
+The Korey Stringer Institute actively conducts research at the University of Connecticut laboratories within the Department of Kinesiology.
+KSI’s research focuses include thermal stress, hydration, wearable devices and elite athlete performance.
+KSI also performs field research and survey at various sites around the United States.

 - SHIRT- Shirt and Hat Influence Rise in Temperature – The KSI research team is testing three types of shirts and two types of hats to see how they affect people during exercise in the heat.
 We want to know if these garments affect physical performance, cognition, mood, body temperature, or heart rate.
 Athletes, laborers, and soldiers could be able to choose garments that help them maintain their performance and reduce the risk of heat illness while exercising or working in a hot environment.

-- HydraCoolEs – The KSI team is investigating the influence of hydration, hand cooling, and a combination of both during exercise recovery in the heat.
-We want to see if a person stays hydrated during exercise in the heat if theycool quicker than if they finished exercise dehydrated.
+- HydraCoolEs – The KSI team investigated the influence of hydration, hand cooling, and a combination of both during exercise recovery in the heat.
+We wanted to see if a person stays hydrated during exercise in the heat if they cool quicker than if they finished exercise dehydrated.

-- Medical Tent Prediction – The KSI staff will investigate predisposing factors that lead to road race participants entering a medical tent for exertional heat illness care.
+- Medical Tent Prediction – The KSI staff investigated predisposing factors that lead to road race participants entering a medical tent for exertional heat illness care.

-- Falmouth Road Race 2014 – KSI staff will be conducting a field study to investigate training characteristics of road race runners and predisposing factors that may contribute in the risk of sustaining exertional heat stroke during the road race.
-We will also examine the use of ingestible thermistor on the field setting to validate its efficacy.
+- Falmouth Road Race 2014 – KSI staff conducted a field study to investigate training characteristics of road race runners and predisposing factors that may contribute in the risk of sustaining exertional heat stroke during the road race.
+We also examined the use of ingestible thermistor on the field setting to validate its efficacy.

 - COOL-IT – Cooling Off Optimizes Lowering Internal Temperature – The KSI research team studied the effects of a head cooling device on whole body cooling.
 This can potentially help athletes and military workers who are active in hot climates to maintain performance and decrease the likelihood of heat injuries.